It can be very frustrating to spend time and money on your website and, in the end, see that it doesn’t rank on Google.

 In this example we are going to use Ahrefs.
 Once you type your domain or URL into the search bar you will see how many unique referring domains link to your website exist.
 See “Referring Domains” column on the screenshot below.

-The column shows how many unique referring domains link to your website.
-If your website is new you will have a really low number.
-To have a better idea of how many referring domains you should have you can compare with your competitors.
-Analyzing their websites will give you an idea of where to begin when you start your link building campaigns.
+To obtain a better idea of how many referring domains you should have, you can compare with your competitors.
+Analyzing their websites will give you an idea of where to begin with your link building campaigns.

 Your Website Is Lacking Authority

-For instance, if you want to use the Ahrefs’ Backlink Checker you can measure your domain rating.
-The tool shows the strength of a target website’s backlink profile compared to others in their database on a 100-point scale.
+For instance, if you want to use Ahrefs’ Backlink Checker, you can measure your domain rating.
+The tool shows the strength of the website’s backlink profile compared to others in their database on a 100-point scale.

 In the screenshot below we can see Content Marketing Institute has a domain rating of 88 which is a fairly good number that speaks to its authority.

-measuring linking root domains and the number of quality incoming and outgoing links.
+Moz’s Free Domain SEO Analysis Tool uses a different methodology and measures your domain authority score.
+The tool provides information on which website will rank higher in the SERP by measuring linking root domains and the number of quality incoming and outgoing links.
 It also predicts how well the website will rank in search results.

 If we analyze Content Marketing Institute website’s using Moz, we see that the domain authority score is 76.